bibi21000/sphinxcontrib-osint/docs/quest.rst

     - a :ref:`Link <Directive Link>` from Ident **github** to event **github_pages**

 A new ident to add ... this guy work for Microsoft !!!
-And we have his birth data too.
+And we have his birth date too.

 .. code::